Östergötland County

-Östergötland County (Östergötlands län) is a county or län in southeastern Sweden.
+Östergötland County (Östergötlands län, /sv/) is a county or län in southeastern Sweden.
 It has land borders with the counties of Kalmar to the southeast, Jönköping to the southwest, Örebro to the northwest, and Södermanland to the northeast.
 It also has a sea border with Västra Götaland to the west (across lake Vättern), and borders the Baltic Sea to the east.

 Östergötland County has a population of 456,550 (September 30, 2017) and the capital and biggest city is Linköping.
 Linköping and neighbouring twin city Norrköping together form one of Sweden's metropolitan areas; The Linköping-Norrköping Corridor is therefore sometimes marketed as The Fourth Metropolitan Region of Sweden, the other three being Stockholm, Gothenburg and Malmö.
 Princess Estelle is Duchess of Östergötland.

 Province

 For History, Geography and Culture see: Östergötland.

 Östergötland has virtually the same boundaries as the current administrative entity, the Östergötland County.

 Administration

 The main aim of the County Administrative Board is to fulfil the goals set in national politics by the Riksdag and the Government, to coordinate the interests of the county, to promote the development of the county, to establish regional goals and safeguard the due process of law in the handling of each case.
 The County Administrative Board is a Government Agency headed by a Governor.
 See List of Östergötland Governors.